palletron/twistlock/README.md

 Interface
 ---------
-A container interface consists of a group of scripts and a description file:
+A container interface consists of a control script and a description file.
+The control script must implement the following commands:

-1. The build script prepares the container for running.
+1. The build command prepares the container for running.
 It takes no parameters.
-2. The start script runs the container, it reads in a JSON file with runtime configuration information like the IP endpoints of external services.
+2. The start command runs the container, it reads in a JSON file with runtime configuration information like the resource mount points.
-3. The stop script stops the container.
+3. The stop command stops the container.
-4. The link script configures the container to connect to given IP endpoints for services it consumes.
+4. The link command configures the container to connect to given IP endpoints for services it consumes.

-5. The description file describes the resources that the container provides, and the resources that the container consumes.
+The description file describes the resources that the container provides, and the resources that the container consumes.

 System